sebnil/will-it-rain/README.md

 will-it-rain
 ============

-Use SparkCore to light up a LED if you should bring an umbrella today.
+Use Spark Core to light up a LED if you should bring an umbrella today.

 # How it works
 The SparkCore is polling a php script to see if it will rain the next couple of hours.